Russian vaccine Sputnik V more than 90% effective in interim trial

 Sputnik V’s developers say the vaccine is already registered in 12 countries.
 It remains the only vaccine to be used in a low-income country, after being used on a trial basis in the West African nation of Guinea.

+This week, Egypt received its first 50,000-dose shipment of the AstraZeneca vaccine, also to vaccinate health workers, the country’s cabinet announced Tuesday.
+The government has ordered 20 million AstraZeneca doses from India, according to Al Ahram, a state-run newspaper.

+On Tuesday, Algerian officials said that they will start producing the Sputnik V vaccine in coming weeks and that the first batch of 50,000 doses arrived in Algeria last Thursday.
+Kamel Mansouri, head of Algeria’s national agency for pharmaceuticals, said on national television Tuesday that Algeria and Russia were in advanced discussions to manufacture the vaccine at a government-owned facility.

-Mary Beth Sheridan in Mexico City contributed to this report.
+Sudarsan Raghavan in Cairo and Mary Beth Sheridan in Mexico City contributed to this report.